baldeguer-riquelme/Npc_normalizer/README.md

-Once you have prepared your tables, you are ready to normalize your data in a matter of seconds!
+Once you have prepared your tables, you are ready to standardize your data in a matter of seconds!

 For TAD/GEQ data: